-3.2.4 CLI Global Commands
+3.2.4 CLI global commands

-The commands listed in Table 4: CLI Global Commands are implemented as global commands that can be entered at any level in the CLI hierarchy.
+The commands listed in the following table are implemented as global commands that can be entered at any level in the CLI hierarchy.
 The exception is the info command, which can only be entered in a configuration context.
 To display a list of all system global commands, enter help globals in the CLI.

-Table 4: CLI Global Commands
+Table 4: CLI global commands